- Governor Hogan's "stay at home" directive changes to "safer at home" effective Friday, 5/15 at 5 p.m.

 - Medicaid enrollees up for redetermination will continue to receive benefits throughout the crisis

-- MDOT MTA reduced public transportation services as of 3/18.
+- MDOT MTA reduced public transportation services.
 See their changes here.

 What we're doing to protect clients and staff

-- We're consolidating staff and resources at 421 Fallsway.
-As of 3/24, we have closed our community clinics, including West Baltimore and Baltimore County.
-People without homes can continue to get care in-person at our downtown clinic—our largest site and headquarters.
-Rest assured that these are temporary closures.
+- We're OPEN at 421 Fallsway.
+People without homes can continue to get care in-person Monday through Friday at our downtown clinic—our largest site and headquarters.
+The clinic opens to clients at 7:30 a.m..

-- Coronavirus screening and very limited testing is underway, including:
+- Coronavirus screening, testing and social distancing is underway, including:

 - Temperature checks at our 421 Fallsway clinic for clients, visitors and staff.

-- New screening hotline specifically to support shelter staff.
-Our medical providers and community health workers are staffing a hotline accessible by the operators of Baltimore City’s largest shelters.
+- Screening hotline specifically to support shelter staff.
+Our medical providers and community health workers are staffing a hotline accessible by the operators of Baltimore City's and Baltimore County's largest shelters.
 They provide guidance for COVID-19 screens and trigger city transport to partner hospitals for testing and isolation.

 - We're adjusting services and embracing new tools as needed:

-- Transitioning to telehealth: Providers are using phone visits and consults whenever possible.
+- Emphasizing telehealth: We're encouraging phone visits and consults whenever possible.